explosion/spaCy/website/docs/api/top-level.md

 | `config` <Tag variant="new">3</Tag> | Optional config overrides, either as nested dict or dict keyed by section value in dot notation, e.g. `"components.name.value"`. ~~Union[Dict[str, Any], Config]~~ |
 | **RETURNS**                         | A `Language` object with the loaded model. ~~Language~~                                                                                                            |

-Essentially, `spacy.load()` is a convenience wrapper that reads the language ID and pipeline components from a model's `meta.json`, initializes the `Language` class, loads in the model data and returns it.
+Essentially, `spacy.load()` is a convenience wrapper that reads the model's [`config.cfg`](/api/data-formats#config), uses the language and pipeline information to construct a `Language` object, loads in the model data and returns it.

 ```python
 ### Abstract example